BhattSoham/RISCV-HDP/week2/task1/README.md

 # RV DAY 1 #

-This section is based on RISC-V ISA and it's associated works.
+This section is based on RISC-V ISA and its associated works.

 ***Introduction***